linuxmint/cinnamon-spices-desklets/yarr@jtoberling/README.md

 # Yet Another RSS Reader - with AI assistant
 as of Cinnamon Desklet

-Experimental feature: Summarize with ChatGPT!
+Experimental feature: Summarize with ChatGPT or other compatible providers like DeepSeek!

   Don't have time?
 Hate popups and adds?
 Just want to go quickly through the main news?